7 Easy Japanese Foods to Cook at Home

 There are various types of Gyoza such as boil, steam and deep fried, but the most common one in Japan is pan-fried.
 The fillings of the dumpling is minced pork, chopped cabbage, spring onion, garlic and ginger, and the Gyoza skin is sold at supermarkets in Japan commonly.
 Folding the skin could be challenging at first, but if you get the hang of it, you’ll be able to do it nicely and quickly.
 I’d suggest you to cook the dumplings with sesame oil to have an extra flavour.
 Line them nicely on the pan, cook until the surface gets slightly brown then pour some water and quickly close the lid to steam them up.
 Serve them with dipping sauce blended with soya sauce and a dash of vinegar and chili oil!

-A lot of foreigners even who have visited Japan may not know Nikujaga, which is one of the most common Japanese dishes.
-Because it’s really a home dish and unlikely to be served in restaurants apart from some Izakaya bars.
+Not many people who even visited Japan before know Nikujaga, which is one of the most common Japanese dishes.
+This is probably because it’s really a home cooking dish and unlikely to be served in restaurants apart from some Izakaya bars.
 Nikujaga is a typical dish that reminds many of us the taste of mom’s home cooking, and every family has own recipes.

 Nikujaga means meat (Niku) and potato (Jagaimo) which are two key ingredients of the dish.
 Other ingredients and seasonings are onion, Shirataki (konnyaku noodle) soya sauce, dashi stock, sake, mirin and sugar.
 Some people would add carrots and snap peas to make the dish more colourful.
 First, fry the ingredients in a deep pan, add liquids then simmer until the potato becomes brown colour and the liquid is reduced.
 Like Japanese Curry, Nikujaga also tastes great on the second day as all the ingredients gets more tender and absorb more flavour.